NTNUelec/DepthwiseConvolution/README.md

 [^nocudnn]: When turn on cudnn, the memory consuming of mobilenet would increase to unbelievable level.
 You may try.

 ### 2018/02/08 Updated
-1. Add the funtion of depth_mutiplier(e.g. Now you can set the input channel = 32, group = 32, output channel = 64.
+1. Add the funtion of depth_mutiplier(e.g. Now you can set the input channel = 32, group = 32 and output channel = 64.
    It mean the depth_mutiplier = 2)

 ### Transfer normal net to mobilenet